Merzasphor/MWSE/docs/source/lua/type/tes3reference.rst

     The type of object.
 Maps to values in tes3.objectType.

 `orientation`_ (`tes3vector3`_)
     Access to the reference's orientation.
+Setting the orientation sets the reference as modified.

 `owningCollection`_ (`tes3referenceList`_)
     The collection responsible for holding this object.

 `position`_ (`tes3vector3`_)
     Access to the reference's position.
+Setting the position sets the reference as modified.

 `previousInCollection`_ (`tes3object`_)
     The previous object in parent collection's list.